RealCyberTalks/networking/module.md

    <ls>
       <li><strong>Transport protocols:</strong>

-  <strong>When your router sends a message through the internet, it typically uses the TCP (transmission control protocol) or UDP (User Datagram Protocol).
+  <strong>When your router sends a message through the internet, to for example enter a website, it typically uses the TCP (transmission control protocol) or UDP (User Datagram Protocol).
 For now just know that TCP is more reliable, while UDP is faster.</strong>
   </li>
    </ls>
   </ul>